langemand/SoulEVSpy/README.md

 # Soul EV Spy

-STATUS: Pre-Beta: Can collect data from car (via KW-902) and GPS, can store data on SD card, can display data.
+STATUS: Beta: Can collect data from car (via KW-902) and GPS, can store data on SD card, can display data.
-    No UI fancyness, not very stable, draining the battery.
+    No UI fancyness, not battery optimized.

-Soul EV Spy is an Android application that allows you to read out some useful information out of your Kia Soul EV car that you cannot access using the on-board computer or display.
+Soul EV Spy is an Android application that allows you to read out some useful information out of your Kia Soul EV or Kia Ray EV car, that you cannot access using the on-board computer or display.

 # Informal warning